Dual Enrollment Assessment Tool

 Domain 4

-Provide high-quality instruction in dual enrollment courses that builds students’ competence and confidence
+Provide high-quality instruction that builds students’ competence and confidence

 Questions